 Why learn Italian online?

 Several online platforms for language learning have appeared in the last few years.
-They offer a wide series of resources to those who want to learn a language on their own.
+They offer various resources to those who want to learn a language independently.

 Learning a foreign language online is possible and has many advantages.

 Think about it: in the past, learning a new language implied taking face-to-face lessons or spending hours on workbooks.